alekdavis/XslMail/README.md

 # What is XslMail?
-XslMail is a Windows console application (XslMail.exe) that can help application developers localize HTML email templates.
+XslMail is a Windows console application (```XslMail.exe```) that can help application developers localize HTML email templates (the rest of the document will refer to *HTML email* templates as *email* templates or *HTML* templates).

 ## Why use XslMail?
-To support localization of HTML email templates, a developer must address the following questions:
+When building localized email templates, a developer must address the following questions:

 - How to implement common look and feel across various templates without code duplication?
 - How to define language- or country-specific elements (images, links, styles)?
 - How to support both left-to-right and right-to-left text directions?
-- How to make email templates look nice across various platforms and clients?
+- How to make email templates look nice across various platforms and clients (Gmail, Outlook, Yahoo!, iPhone, Android, etc)?
 - How to test email templates with minimal effort?
 - How to pass data to templates at run time and perform transformations?
 - How to make the application find appropriate localized version of a template at run-time?

-While there are existing solutions -- such as [Mailr.NET](https://github.com/alekdavis/Mailr) -- for application-specific aspects (like loading proper localized versions, performing data transformations, testing email), the design phase (i.e. the process of building the templates), involves mostly manual steps.
+While there are existing solutions -- such as [Mailr.NET](https://github.com/alekdavis/Mailr) -- for application-specific aspects (like loading proper localized versions, performing data transformations, testing email), the design phase (i.e. the process of building the templates), mostly involves manual steps.
 XslMail can automate some of them.

-## What is the workflow that XslMail support?
+## How do you build email templates using XslMail?

-Here are the recommended steps for building localized HTML email templates using XslMail:
+Here is a brief outline of the workflow that you can use to design, build and localize email templates using XslMail:

 1. Define common CSS styles and elements.
 2. Define language-specific CSS styles and elements (such as default text alignment for left-to-right and right-to-left languages).
-3. Build two master files: one for left-to-right, another for right-to-left languages.
+3. Build master files for each unique language-specific layout.
+Some languages may reuse the existing layout, while other may not (for example, language versions supporting the right-to-left text direction may not look nice when applied to a left-to-right layout).
 4. Build the custom template files for each supported email notification in the base language (such as English).
 5. Send the master and template files to the translators.
 6. Build the directory structure holding the localized master and template files.